Kitware/CMake/Help/guide/using-dependencies/index.rst

 When a dependency is added to the project with :module:`FetchContent`, the project links to the dependency's targets just like any other target from the project.
-If the dependency provides namespaced targets of the form ``SomePrefix::ThingName``, the project should link to those rather than to any non-namespaced targets.
+If the dependency provides namespaced targets of the form ``SomePackage::ThingName``, the project should link to those rather than to any non-namespaced targets.
 See the next section for why this is recommended.

 Not all dependencies can be brought into the project this way.
 Some